rhyswynne/preload-lcp-image-wordpress/readme.txt

 For more guidance on how to determine the URL to use, please use [my guide on how to determining the LCP image for a WordPress post](https://dwinrhys.com/preload-largest-contentful-paint-image-wordpress-plugin/?utm_source=wordpressorgtext&utm_medium=wordpress&utm_campaign=preload_lcp#determining-the-lcp-image)

 == Changelog ==
+= 1.3 =
+* Allow the user to fall back to "post thumbnail" if not specified.

 = 1.2 =
 * Fixes a bug that causes a console error that ignores the "as" types due to unknown “as” or “type” values, or non-matching “media” attribute.
+* Improves the UX of the page in question

 = 1.1 =
 * Allow the ability to specify different URLs for mobile or desktop viewpoints.